CEBCP Congressional Briefing - Preventing Gun Violence

 Dirksen Senate Office Building, Room SD-106, U.S. Capitol, Washington DC

 Gun violence, from community violence to mass shootings, remains a serious public safety challenge in the United States.
-In response, the Center for Evidence-Based Crime Policy at George Mason University and the Harry F. Guggenheim Foundation collaboratively present a Congressional Briefing to report on the most up-to-date research on preventing gun violence, featuring several of the nation's leading scientific experts on the topic.
+In response, the Center for Evidence-Based Crime Policy at George Mason University and The Harry Frank Guggenheim Foundation collaboratively presented a Congressional Briefing to report on the most up-to-date research on preventing gun violence, featuring several of the nation's leading scientific experts on the topic.
+View videos of each briefing here.
+Briefings are also summarized in the Spring 2025 Issue of Translational Criminology Magazine.

 Photo by Max Taylor